FrederikWarburg/AssociationMiningWithCloudComputing/README.md

 ``

 ---
-Included in this repo are a few files used for data visualization and analysis, if the reader is interested.
+In this repository a few files used for result analysation are left in, for the reader to go over.
+From these the results.ipynb it is seen that our parallelized Apriori implementation is faster than a baseline Apriori implementation for low support values.